7RU7H/Archive/Brain-Hacking/Question-Based-Methodologies/Question-Based-Hacking-Methodology.md

 - What accounts are later objectives based on Company Role?

-- Localhost enumeration and assess the need to Privilege Escalation
+- Localhost enumeration and assess the need to Privilege Escalate:
 	- As operator are you?
-		- Stopping, considering security mechanisms that maybe in place to alert SOC, IR, etc.
+		- Stopping, considering security mechanisms that maybe in place to alert SOC, IR, etc?
-		- Are you meeting objective on a granular level with any action
+		- Are you meeting objective on a granular level with any action?
-		- Gaining situational awareness
+		- Gaining situational awareness?
-		- Noting effectively
+		- Noting effectively?
-			- Pathing affectively
+			- Pathing effectively to your objective, accessing relevance?
-			- Reducing information overload
+			- Reducing information overload, by accessing relevance?
-		- Meeting requirements of stealth or (non)-harmful activities
+		- Meeting requirements of stealth or (non)-harmful activities?
-		- Assess the value of time in Privilege Escalating locally - should you laterally move?
+		- Assess the value of time in Privilege Escalating locally - should you laterally move instead?
-	- Are we in the Cloud or On-premises
+	- Are we in the Cloud or On-premises?
 	- What security is on host?
 		- Restricted Shell
 			- Windows `runas.exe` not work try: [[RunasCs]] or an alternative